velaluqa/activeadmin/README.md

   use `step` instead (and provide a string parameter) to make them appear as a substep in the validation report.
 * Call `validation_report_screenshot` where appropriate.

+## Master key information

+The master key is important for encrypting the application's `config/credentials.yml.enc` file.

+To generate a new master key if there is none existing do so via:

+   EDITOR=<editor type> rails credentials:edit.

+   e.g EDITOR=vim rails credentials:edit (for vim editor).

+   EDITOR="code --wait" rails credentials:edit (for VS Code).

 ## Upgrade from 3.0.0 to 6.0.0